Access to Water · Nutrition · Energy

 Clean drinking water and wastewater treatment through containerized systems

-At the center of the "Water" component of the WNEA program are the modular ARC HydroCell systems.
+At the center of the "Water" component of the WNEA program are modular water treatment systems.
 These containerized units, based on state-of-the-art technologies such as Ultrafiltration (UF) and Reverse Osmosis (RO), are designed to provide rapid and reliable access to drinking water and sanitation solutions in various contexts.

-The HydroCell range includes several models adapted to specific needs:
+The system range includes several models adapted to specific needs:

 Module 2